devopsdays/devopsdays-web/content/events/2023-copenhagen/welcome.md

   <h3>Format</h3>
   <p>You will be entertained with regular 30-min talks and the funny concept of
-  Lightning Talks.
+  Ignite Talks.
 There will also be plenty of room for open-space discussions and networking during the conference.
 What is not to like?</p>
   <h3>Tickets</h3>
   <p>There are limited seats available, so you do not want to miss out!
 We will soon